warthog-network/Warthog/README.md

 ### This Repo
 * Reference node implementation of the Warthog Network
 * Command line wallet software

-* CPU Miner
+### Miner
-* GPU Miner
+* GPU/CPU Miner for JanusHash [here](https://github.com/CoinFuMasterShifu/janusminer)

 ### Additional Tools:
 * GUI wallet [here](https://github.com/warthog-network/wart-wallet)

 ## 💻 Installation
 Prebuilt binaries of the node daemon and cli wallet for Linux and Windows can be downloaded [here](https://github.com/warthog-network/Warthog/releases).
 They are staticlly linked and will just work without external dependencies.

+Prebuilt binaries of the miner for Linux and HiveOS can be downloaded [here](https://github.com/CoinFuMasterShifu/janusminer/releases)

-For mining you need to compile from source.
-See below or [here](https://github.com/warthog-network/warthog-guide) for a more detailed guide.
+To compile from source see below or [here](https://github.com/warthog-network/warthog-guide) for a more detailed guide.

 ## 😵‍💫 BUILD INSTRUCTIONS